novoda/react-native-workshop/slides.md

 ---
 # Abstracting away

-Now that our single todo is well isolated, we can extract it to a separate component.
+Now that our single TODO is well isolated, we can extract it to a separate component.

 The simplest component (a **stateless** component) is a function that returns a tree of elements.
 It must have no side effects and return the same result given the same input.